 The subject property is not located in a "groundwater deficient area" as identified in Section 13.15.010 of the Napa County Code, and is consistent with General Plan Conservation Policies CON-53 and CON-55 which require that applicants, who are seeking discretionary land use approvals, prove that adequate water supplies are available to serve the proposed use without causing significant negative impacts to shared groundwater resources.
 Minimum thresholds for water use have been established by the Department of Public Works using reports by the United States Geological Survey (USGS).
 These reports are the result of water resources investigations performed by the USGS in cooperation with the Napa County Flood Control and Water Conservation District.
 Any project which reduces water usage or any water usage which is at or below the established threshold is, for purposes of the application of the County's Groundwater Conservation Ordinance, assumed not to have a significant effect on groundwater levels.
-The applicant proposes use of the existing three on-site wells for water.
-Water for the vineyards is supplied by two wells located with the vineyard.
-A third well located north of the previous existing residence will be used for the proposed winery.
-Per Napa County standards, the subject property is located within the Napa Valley Subbasin, so groundwater use is limited to a Reduced Water Use Screening Criteria of 0.3-acre-feet per acre per year.
-Where existing groundwater use exceeds the 0.3 ac-ft.ac, no net increase in groundwater use is required.
+However, based on the location of the winery well within the Napa Valley Subbasin and located historic Napa River tidal wetlands, there is assumed connectivity to the estuary ecosystem.
+The sale of 52.65 acres that included 35 acres of irrigated vineyards to the Napa County Flood Control District with the intention of restoring the vineyard to tidal wetlands would result in the reduction of groundwater demand from winery well by 66%, which will require compliance with well monitoring conditions as outlines in Conditions of Approval 4.20 (d), 6.15 (b) and 9.9 (b).